 Wind and rain rocked the rangers' float on Ross Lake in the North Cascades.
 Jack Kerouac slept little.
 The next day he would cross the lake, then ascend to a cabin in paradise.
-But when, after riding a horse up switchback trails, drenched in a poncho like "a shroudy monk," he saw the cabin through the mist, he was terrified.
+But when he finally saw the cabin, after riding a horse up switchback trails, drenched in a poncho like "a shroudy monk," he was terrified.
 The name of the place belonged in a novel.
 Desolation Peak.

 He was 34, movie star handsome but writerly restless.
 His lone published novel had earned him little money or acclaim.
-His next novel was typed out on a scroll, 120-feet long, single-spaced, no paragraphs.
-"Here's your novel," he told his editor.
+Hh had typed his second novel on a scroll, 120-feet long, single-spaced, no paragraphs.
+"Here's your novel," he had told his editor.
 The publisher balked.
 Now, alone on a mountain, he worried that his best writing was behind him.
 But when he awoke, heaven lay at his feet.

 "Lo, in the morning I woke up and it was beautiful blue sunshine sky and I went out in my alpine yard and there it was. . . hundreds of miles of pure snow-covered rocks and virgin lakes and high timber, and below, instead of the world, I saw a sea of marshmallow clouds flat as a roof and extending miles and miles in every direction, creaming all the valleys..."

-As fire lookout, he only had to stay -- for nine weeks -- and watch for smoke.
+As fire lookout, his only job was to stay -- for nine weeks -- and watch for smoke.
 So he settled in, "feeling happier than I had in years."
 He rose with the sun, washed in a tin basin of melted snow, cooked on a camp stove, then sat for hours in a canvas chair facing the mountains.
 He scribbled in notebooks, began a novel, translated the Buddhist Diamond Sutra into everyday English.

 He sang Sinatra over the cliffs.
-With a deck of cards, he played a baseball game he'd invented.
+With a deck of cards, he played a baseball game he'd invented as a kid.
 But mostly he worried.
 His scroll/novel might never be published.
 His mother, Mémère, was aging.
 Could he support her?
 He was aging, too.
 "How sad my great bronzed face in the windows with their dark backdrop, the lines in my face indicating halfway in life, middle age almost."

 He'd hoped to quit smoking but when tobacco ran out, he radioed rangers, then hiked down and back up with a can of Prince Albert.
 For the rest of the summer, Jack Kerouac never met a soul, except his own.